learn-co-curriculum/phase-5-practice-challenge-fix-the-string-solution/README.md

 Space: The only extra variable we are using here is `i`, which does not grow with the size of the input.
 Therefore, the space complexity is O(1).

-## Optional: Discussion of Time Complexity for Samples #2 and #3
+## Optional: Discussion of Time Complexity for Sample Solution #2

-The outer loop for this solution will only execute once if the string is already good.
+The outer loop will only execute once if the string is already good.
 If there are "bad" pairs, it will execute one additional time for each pair found.
 Therefore, in the worst case, the number of times the outer loop will run is n/2 + 1, since a string of length n can only have n/2 matching pairs.

 For example, given the string `aAbBcCdDeE`, the loop will execute 6 times.
 (In the last iteration, all that will happen is the boolean value will be updated to